cweagans/composer-patches/README.md

 ```

+If you like that `composer install` fails if a patch cannot be applied, add `"composer-exit-on-patch-failure": true` option to the `config` section of your composer.json file.
+By default, failed patches are just skipped.

 ## Using an external patch file

 Instead of a patches key in your root composer.json, use a patches-file key.